Bogardo/Mailgun/README.md

 ### Data ###

-The second argument passed to the `send` method is the `$data` `array` that is be passed to the view.
+The second argument passed to the `send` method is the `$data` `array` that is passed to the view.

 > Note: A `$message` variable is always passed to e-mail views, and allows the inline embedding of attachments.
 So, it is best to avoid passing a (custom) `message` variable in your view payload.

-You can access the values from the `$data` array in your view using the `$message` variable and specifying the array key.
+You can access the values from the `$data` array as variables using the array key.

 Example: